r4victor/synclibrivox/README.md

 * `smil` directory contains SMIL files (synchronization data)

-* `text.txt` file cotains plaintext transcript of the book
+* `text.txt` file contains plaintext transcript of the book

 * `plaintext/` directory contains transcript of the book splitted into multiple files which are then converted to XHTML files